matchwood/acid-world/README.md

 #### User specified invariant checking as part of atomic updates
 Despite our best efforts, Haskell's type system cannot always capture all the invariants we would like to express.
-Acid world provides for a single invariant function for every state segment, of the form `a -> Maybe Text` where a `Just Text` is interpreted as an error message.
+Acid world provides for a single invariant function for every state segment, of the form `a -> Maybe Text` where `Just Text` is interpreted as an error message.
 You can, eg, restrict the number of users with `if HM.size a > 100 then Just "Only 100 users allowed!" else Nothing` .
 Invariants are guaranteed to be run every time a segment changes, prior to final persistence of the event.
 Future development may allow for a way to define invariants on parts of some segments (eg. the specific `(k,v)` change made to a HashMap).

 #### Database backends (eg Postgres)
 Some people like the idea of acid-state, but for whatever reason are required to use a database.
 Acid-world allows for this.
 In the current (rudimentary) postgresql backend events are stored in a single events table, while checkpoints are stored in their own tables, one for each segment.